 - 1. The employer shall grant overtime pay to the employee whose maximum salary scale is 10.
 This article does not apply to the employee as referred to in chapter 12. - 2.
-Overtime is considered to the number of working hours in excess of the full working week. - 3.
-The payment for overtime consists of - a. leave, equal to the number of hours in excess of the full working work and - b. a percentage of the employee's current hourly salary for each hour of overtime, in accordance with the table below.
+Overtime is considered to the number of working hours in excess of the full working week or the number of working hours for work on Saturdays, Sundays and holidays or the number of working hours for work between 06.00 pm and 07.00 am. - 3.
+The payment for overtime consists of - a. leave, equal to the number of working hours in excess of the full working work and - b. a percentage of the employee's current hourly salary per hour including holiday pay and year-end bonus for each hour of overtime, in accordance with the table below.